Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: ChainFL Workflow Consensus

 \subsubsection{\textbf{DAG Consensus-based Virtual Pruning}}

-As described in Algorithm \ref{alg:LeaderExecutes}, SLNs use $\lambda$ tips to build the basic iteration model.
-Then, these tips will be approved by the updated shard model (new mainchain transaction) trained from this basic iteration model in the current iteration.
-However, there are abnormal transactions in the mainchain, which fall into two types: malicious transactions submitted by malicious shards and stale transactions (transactions that contain the stale model) caused by stragglers.
-These transactions will be effectively detected by the DAG consensus which combines the voting mechanism with the accuracy validation of mainchain transactions, as presented in Algorithm \ref{alg:LeaderExecutes}.
-For instance, transactions with low accuracy have a high probability of being ignored thus cannot be used for the aggregation of the basic iteration model.
-Compared with normal transactions, abnormal transactions are much less likely to be approved in DAG-based consensus.
-These unapproved transactions are not dropped but stored as tips in the graph structure of the mainchain.
-We realize that the proportion of abnormal transactions to all tips increases over time thus, finally increasing the probability that SLNs select abnormal transactions to build the basic iteration model.
+As outlined in Algorithm \ref{alg:LeaderExecutes}, SLNs utilize a set of $\lambda$ tips for the construction of the basic iteration model.
+Subsequently, these selected tips are approved by the updated shard model, which itself is trained from the basic iteration model in the current iteration, and is thereafter encapsulated in new mainchain transactions.
+However, the mainchain might include two types of abnormal transactions: malicious transactions from malicious shards and stale transactions comprising outdated models from stragglers.
+The tip selection, as presented in Algorithm \ref{alg:LeaderExecutes}, effectively detects such abnormal transactions by merging a voting system with mainchain transaction accuracy checks.
+Transactions characterized by low accuracy, for instance, are more likely to be ignored, thus precluding their utilization in the aggregation of the basic iteration model.
+In Section \ref{sec:ProbabilityAnalysis}, we develop a probabilistic model to quantify the likelihood that the basic iterative model incorporates tips with low accuracy.
+In DAG-based consensus, the approval rate for abnormal transactions is lower compared to normal ones, but these unapproved transactions are retained as tips in the graph of the mainchain.
+Over time, the growing share of abnormal transactions among tips increases the risk of their selection by SLNs for the basic iteration model.